jammycakes/passwords/README.md

 This is a secret added to the password to make brute forcing all but impossible to attackers.
 In production systems, it should ideally be stored in a secret store such as Hashicorp Vault.

+### KEY_SECRET

+This is a second secret, which is added to the password ID to make it all but impossible for an attacker to match up passwords with user accounts.
+Again, in production systems, it should ideally be stored in a secret store.

 ### WORK_FACTOR

 The work factor used by the bcrypt algorithm.
 A factor of about 12 means that hashing takes